 We Depend on Collaborative Relationships to Develop, Introduce and Market New Products, Product Enhancements and New Applications.
 We depend on both clinical and commercial collaborative relationships.
 We have entered into collaborative relationships with academic medical centers and physicians in connection with the research and development and clinical testing of our products.
 Commercially, we currently collaborate with Bausch & Lomb to design and manufacture a solid-state green wavelength (532 nm) laser photocoagulator module, called the Millennium Endolase module.
 The Millennium Endolase module is designed to be a component of Bausch & Lomb's ophthalmic surgical suite product offering and is not expected to be sold as a stand-alone product.
 Sales of the Millennium Endolase module are dependent upon the actual order rate from and shipment rate to Bausch & Lomb, which depends on the efforts of our partner and is beyond our control.
 We cannot assure you that our relationship with Bausch & Lomb will result in further sales of our Millennium Endolase module.
 We also collaborate with Miravant Medical Technologies, a maker of photodynamic drugs, on a device that emits a laser beam to activate a photodynamic drug developed by Miravant for the treatment of wet AMD.
 In January 2002, Miravant announced that the top line results of their Phase III clinical trial indicated that SnET2, the photodynamic drug developed, did not meet the primary efficacy endpoint in the study population.
 As we could not be assured that SnET2 would be timely or successfully pursued through clinical trials by Miravant, we charged to expense in the fourth quarter of 2001, \$0.3 million of inventory related to the OcuLight 664, the laser used by Miravant in the Phase III clinical trials.
-Miravant has since initiated discussions with the FDA regarding patients treated per protocol in a subset of the Phase III clinical trials and in late March 2004 announced that it had submitted an NDA/PMA (New Drug Application/Premarket Approval) to the FDA seeking marketing approval of SnET2-PDT as a new treatment for patients with wet AMD.
-SnET2-PDT has been granted Fast Track product status by the FDA and the FDA has designated the NDA/PMA as fileable.
-The Company is the exclusive provider of the OcuLight 664 activation laser used in this application.
-Approval by the FDA of the SnET2-PDT product may be obtained by October 2004.
-Successful commercialization of this product will depend, among other things, on acceptance of this product and Miravant's ability to successfully market and sell this therapy.
+Miravant has since received an approvable letter from the FDA for SnET2 with conditions for final marketing approval which includes a request for an additional confirmatory clinical trial.
+We are the exclusive provider of the OcuLight 664 activation laser used in this application.
+Successful commercialization of this product will depend, among other things, on the results of the confirmatory clinical trial, acceptance of this product and Miravant's ability to successfully market and sell this therapy.
+The failure of any current or future clinical or commercial collaboration relationships could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our business, results of operations and financial condition.